-1. Insert the drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
-2. Secure the drive to the carrier with four screws (see Figure 6-6).
+1. To add a new SATA drive, install the drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
+2. Secure the drive to the carrier with four screws, as shown in Figure 6-4.